RiskNarrative/Automation-Exercise-2/README.md

 4. Then searches for “automation tester” in the search box

 5. Script must check if there is at least one (or more) search results.
-If there is no results test must fail.
+If there are no results test must fail.

 # Report